 2 hours.
-The development of a philosophy of coaching.
-Emphasizes the psychological, sociological, and technical aspects of athletic participation.
+This involves the development of a philosophy of coaching.
+Class emphasizes the psychological, sociological and technical aspects of athletic participation.

 HHPE 301 Sports Psychology

 2 hour.
 This course is designed to enhance the understanding of how personality, self-esteem, goal setting and behavior can influence performance and performance preparation.
 It is also designed to provide future teachers/coaches with coping skills and observational techniques, which will serve them well in coaching as well as in managerial settings.